PouPeuu/NastyBot/README.md

 <h2> List of all current replies: </h2>

-1 common reply [EmojiReact]
+1 common reply [EmojiReact] 1 in 10 chance to select one of these
-2 uncommon reply [RudeMessage, NerdMessage]
-3 rare replies [FemboyFurryEdit, SpeechBubbleEdit, HitlerEdit]
+2 uncommon reply [RudeMessage, NerdMessage] 1 in 50 chance to select one of these 3 rare replies [FemboyFurryEdit, SpeechBubbleEdit, HitlerEdit] 1 in 100 chance to select one of these

 <h2>Contributors</h2>
 eduouka and mcreatormadness are both poupeuu